 ⠀He's a new employee, and he was not properly trained in TDD (Test-Driven Development)

 The above analysis of this particular problem may seem straightforward and would likely be reached without using the Five Whys technique.
-However, using the Five Whys technique formally breaks the problem down into different levels, and this is where Eric extends the original Five Whys technique by proposing to "commit to making a proportional investment in corrective action at every level of the analysis."
+However, using the Five Whys technique formally breaks the problem down into different levels, and this is where Eric's lean startup version extends the original Five Whys technique by proposing to "commit to making a proportional investment in corrective action at every level of the analysis."

 So, for the example above, the five corrective actions would be: